cardeol/devart-template/project_summary.md

 - Esteban Garcia Alonso - @estebangarciaalonso (github) - estebanjgarcia@gmail.com

 ## Description
-The main idea is creating a mirror to render video as ASCII characters using Javascript, so when you look at the camera you can see your reflex rendered with a ASCII image with flow.
+The main idea is creating a mirror to render video as ASCII characters using Javascript, so when you look at the camera you can see a video stream rendered in ASCII.

 ![Example Image](https://raw.githubusercontent.com/cardeol/devart-template/master/project_images/womanascii.jpg "ASCII Image rendered in realtime")